yssource/rhai/doc/src/start/examples/rust.md

 {{#include ../../links.md}}

-A number of examples can be found in the `examples` folder:
+A number of examples can be found in the `examples` directory:

 | Example                                                                                                                | Description                                                                                                                                   |
 | ---------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------- |